LuisNavarro07/Personal_Website/content/publication/county_book_chapter_debt/index.md

 slides: ""
 ---

-In this article, the authors describe the fiscal structure of county governments from 2002 to 2019, highlighting the impact of the Great Recession and the run-up to the COVID-19 pandemic.
+In this article, the authors describe the structure of county government debt from 2002 to 2020, highlighting the financial crisis, the Great Recession, and the COVID-19 pandemic.

 <a href="https://www.e-elgar.com/shop/usd/research-handbook-on-city-and-municipal-finance-9781800372955.html" target="_blank" class="btn btn-primary">View Chapter</a>